jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ##### Scope & coordination/syntax

-The basic rule is that a term should denote a single **concept,** or unit of thought.
+The basic rule per ANSI/NISO Z39.19 is that a term should denote a single **concept** or unit of thought; this is challenged by Svenonius (2005), who argues that concepts are inherently fuzzy and that quantitative linguistics provides a more objective foundation for extracting terms from natural language.
 There are different kinds of concepts:

 - Things and their parts
 - Materials